flexport/quarantine/README.md

 ```
 bundle install
 ```
-(might wanna move this to a later step)
-Create tables in your database required for the gem the upload and pull quarantined test info

 In your `spec_helper.rb` setup quarantine and rspec-retry gem.
 Click [rspec-retry](https://github.com/NoRedInk/rspec-retry) to get a more detailed explaination on rspec-retry configurations and how to setup.
 ```